-A23.
-Camden Council is working on a Local List... (shortlist due for publication in September 2013) <<a Local List is a collection of undesignated (not on the statutory list i.e. Listed) heritage assets (buildings, monuments, sites, places, areas or landscapes) that have been identified by the council and the community as being important elements of Camden's heritage and that they merit consideration in the planning process.>>
+A25.
+Camden Council is working on a Local List (shortlist published Autumn 2013)

+<<a Local List is a collection of undesignated (not on the statutory list i.e. Listed) heritage assets (buildings, monuments, sites, places, areas or landscapes) that have been identified by the council and the community as being important elements of Camden's heritage and that they merit consideration in the planning process.>>

-POLICY 2: Safeguarding and enhancing Conservation Areas and heritage sites There shall be a presumption against any proposals which could have a negative or damaging effect upon Conservation Areas and heritage sites in the Area.
+POLICY 3: Safeguarding and enhancing Conservation Areas and heritage sites

-RECOMMENDATION: in support of Policy 2 the following actions are proposed.

 - i.
+There shall be a presumption in favour of development that enhances and preserves Conservations Areas and heritage sites. - ii.
+There shall be a presumption against any proposals which are considered to detract from the special character, attractive and/or historic appearance and architectural and/or historic significance of Conservation Areas and heritage sites in the Area.

+RECOMMENDATION: in support of Policy 3 the following actions are proposed.

+- i.
 The introduction of an Article 4 declaration on all commercial and residential properties on West End Lane. - ii.
 The declaration of an Area of Special Control of Advertisements on West End Lane. - iii.
 Improvements to the street environment of West End Lane to a high standard appropriate with its Conservation Area status. - iv.
 Consultations on new Conservation Areas where residents demand them.
+Such consultations should be open to all those living or working in the NDP Area.